yewstack/yew/docs/more/debugging.md

 ## Source Maps

-There is currently no first-class support for source maps for Rust / Wasm web apps.
-This, of course, is subject to change.
-If this is no longer true or if progress is made, please suggest a change!
+There is currently no first-class support for source maps for Rust/Wasm web apps.
+This could change in the future.

 ### Latest Info